 The BMW i8 is the first plug-in hybrid from BMW.
-It is a sports coupe with a plug-in as well as a fuel tank whereas the wheels are driven by the electric motor and a combustion engine.
+It is a sports coupe with a plug-in and a fuel tank, whereas the wheels are driven by an electric motor and a combustion engine.
 The Germans already made the BMW i3, however, that one is fully electric.
-The internal combustion engine of the i8 is situated in the middle and that’s also the reason why there is so little space in the trunk to transport your shop trophy’s .
+The internal combustion engine of the i8 is situated in the middle and that’s also the reason why there is so little space in the trunk to transport your shop trophies.

 This hybrid sports coupe only has three cylinders.
 Not eight ?!
 Not ten ?!
 No. We nostalgically look back to the noisy and oily Jaguar F-TYPE R Coupe.
-However, don’t be mistaken, the i8 delivers 231 hps from its mere three cylinder 1.5 petrol engine block!
-And if the oldschool combustion engine leaves it hanging, the electric motor (131 hps) will jump right in for that extra kick.
+However, don’t be mistaken; the i8 delivers 231 hp from its mere three-cylinder 1.5 petrol engine block!
+And if the old-school combustion engine leaves it hanging, the electric motor (131 hps) will jump right in for that extra kick.
 The combination gives a total power of 362 hps and launches me from 0 to 60 mph in 4.4 seconds.
-You don’t only feel that, you can also hear it.
+You don’t only feel that; you can also hear it.

 Meet the Kardashians

-To keep the BMW i8 fit and light BMW used carbon fiber.
+To keep the BMW i8 fit and light, BMW used carbon fiber.
 It only weighs about 1490 kilograms.
-However, this nimble plug on wheels isn’t very functional .
-Parking is a disaster and no, not because I am a woman!
+However, these nimble plug on wheels arent very functional.
+Parking is a disaster, and no, not because I am a woman!
 It is because of the wide and round Kim Kardashian hips with downward air intake for extra aerodynamics.
 The wing doors take up a lot of space when you open them.
 Before you know it, you cannot show off your i8 because your neighbor has parked (= less than half a meter) his car next to your precious.
 Furthermore, please put on your most comfortable home suit for a ride in this BMW.
-That has all to do with the getting in and out procedure of the BMW i8.
+That has all to do with the getting in and out the procedure of the BMW i8.
 It’s a real challenge!
-Especially if you are tall or wearing an outfit which is a little to tight.
+Especially if you are tall or wearing an outfit that is a little to tight.
 The bump on the head of my XL photographer is still glowing.
-And as my colleague realized getting in and out of this beauty can be a daunting task with tight jeans.
+And as my colleague realized, getting in and out of this beauty can be a daunting task with tight jeans.
 The space in the trunk is a joke.
 There is room for at most two shoe boxes and a few charging plugs.
-In the back there is place for an extra handbag but surely not for passengers.
-But once seated in the cocoon of the BMW i8, it is so fine to linger, I will never get out of it.
+In the back there is a place for an extra handbag but surely not for passengers.
+But once seated in the cocoon of the BMW i8, it is so fine to linger that I will never get out of it.
 The soft leather seats hug me as a dear friend.

-Instinctively the i8 gives me the feeling to ride in a fast GT and not in a very fast brutal sportscar.
+Instinctively, the i8 gives me the feeling of riding in a fast GT and not in a very fast, brutal sportscar.